Globe

 • Any labor agreement between the employer and the employee requires an electronic or digital signature.

 • Employers should provide teleworkers with the necessary tools and equipment to carry out the remote work.
 A monthly compensation for the use of work tools owned by the employee may be agreed upon by both the employer and the employee.
-Employers are required to reimburse employees for teleworking-related expenses which are not normally incurred by employees.
+Employers must reimburse employees for teleworking-related expenses not normally incurred by them.
 Employers and employees may agree a monthly allowance to compensate internet, telephone, and energy costs.

-• Employers should perform medical examinations for their remote employees when they are hired and on a periodic basis.
+• Employers should perform medical examinations for their remote employees when hired periodically.

-Remote workers who are caring for minors under age 14, individuals with disabilities or adults over age 60 are now allowed to organize their work schedule around their caregiver duty.
+Remote workers caring for minors under age 14, individuals with disabilities or adults over age 60 are now allowed to organize their work schedule around their caregiver duty.

 Decree 1227 of 2022 was recently passed by the Colombian government adding additional details to the existing teleworking legislation.
 The main changes include: